Second Oommen ministry: Achievements

 Oommen Chandy is the only Indian Chief Minister to achieve award for public service from United Nations.

 Oommen's regime as a Chief Minister (2011–16) was instrumental in beginning the construction of several massive infrastructure projects as well as some human-welfare schemes in Kerala which includes the Kannur International Airport in Kannur, the Kochi Metro at Kochi, the Vizhinjam International Seaport at Thiruvananthapuram, and Smart City project.
-The projects for Thiruvananthapuram Light Metro and Kozhikode Light Metro were approved in 2012.
-Suburban rail project was initiated in 2013.

 The Technopark at Thiruvananthapuram became the largest Information Technology park in India with the inauguration of Phase-3 in 2014.
 The Taurus Downtown at Technopark was commenced during the period 2011–16.
 The phase-2 of InfoPark, Kochi was inaugurated in May 2015.
 Phase-2 of InfoPark Thrissur was completed during the same period.
 The Park Centre of Cybercity at Kozhikode was formally opened by IT Minister P.K.
 Kunhalikutty on 15 February 2014.
 UL Cyberpark at Kozhikode was inaugurated in January 2016.